Designers: Shreve, Lamb, and Harmon

 Visitors were entertained with exhibits of an enormous glass furnace with glass-blowing demonstrations, looms that created fiberglass, a fully operating, miniature bottling plant, the largest piece of clear crystal ever cast, a three-room furnished suite where the curtains and upholstery were all made of glass and a collection of fun-house mirrors.

-Glass Inc. at night - photo MO27 - from the collection taken by John Ott courtesy of his grandson Michael Ott.
+by John Ott courtesy of his grandson Michael Ott.

 Craftsmen were on hand creating wonderful glass objects. (below) The begining of a glass vase.
 The hot glass is shaped and other pieces of glass added until the object is finished.